-- We are committed to remaining well capitalized while returning excess capital to our stockholders. - In January 2023, we announced that the Board of Directors adopted a stock repurchase program for up to \$40 million during 2023.
+- We are committed to remaining well capitalized while returning excess capital to our stockholders. - In January 2024, we announced that the Board of Directors adopted a stock repurchase program for up to \$40 million during 2024.

-Common Equity Tier 1 capital ratio at December 31, 2022

-In dividend payments; maintained quarterly dividend at \$0.26 per share

-Common stock repurchased during 2022
+12.39% \$132.6M \$0 Common Equity Tier 1 capital ratio at December 31, 2023 In dividend payments; maintained quarterly dividend at \$0.26 per share No common stock repurchased during 2023

-The timing and amount of share repurchases are influenced by various internal and external factors.
+^{} The timing and amount of share repurchases are influenced by various internal and external factors.